TurnipXenon/Yam/Yam.Core/Rhythm/Schemas/SchemaTerminology.md

 ```

 TODO: Set hold line pooler and tick pooler.
 Then we create hold beat object which manages hold line and tick pool.
 It returns these items to the pooler later too

+**Special note:** Issues with syncing audio with beat input.
+Here's the ideal way of doing it: https://rhythmquestgame.com/devlog/04.html